Bidirectional Sparse Attention for Faster Video Diffusion Training: Experiment

-As shown in Fig.~\ref{quality}, we compare video frames generated by Full Attention and our proposed Sparse Attention across different sequence lengths and resolutions.
+\textbf{User Study.} To substantiate the performance and scalability of BSA, we benchmarked it against VSA via a human preference study on 1.3B and 14B models, utilizing 210 randomly drawn prompts from MovieGen-bench~\cite{polyak2024movie}.
+As shown in Figure~\ref{user study}, the study confirms that users consistently favor the outputs from BSA over VSA at both scales.
+This highlights BSA's capacity to preserve its performance advantage and deliver high-quality results, even when deployed on significantly larger models.

+\textbf{Inference-based Comparison.} As shown in Table~\ref{inference}, we evaluated BSA for training-free inference, achieving 4.6× and 6.2× speedups on 23K and 153K token sequences.
+Unlike competing methods, its acceleration is lossless and often outperforms Full Attention.
+BSA does this by dynamically selecting semantically critical tokens instead of fixed sparsity patterns, thus avoiding performance degradation.

-As illustrated in Fig.~\ref{quality}, we present qualitative comparisons of T2V generation results across four representative cases, spanning different sequence lengths and resolutions (448$\times$832 and 782$\times$1280).
-For fairness, we sample the same frames from videos generated by Full Attention and our proposed Sparse Attention, selecting three representative frames for side-by-side comparison.
-Across all examples, our BSA achieves generation quality comparable to Full Attention without perceptible degradation.
-As shown in Fig.~\ref{quality}, Sparse Attention consistently generates high-quality videos across various scenarios.
+\textbf{Qualitative Results.} As illustrated in Fig.~\ref{quality}, we present qualitative comparisons of T2V generation results across four representative cases, spanning different sequence lengths and resolutions (448$\times$832 and 782$\times$1280).
+For fairness, we sample the same frames from videos generated by full attention and our proposed sparse attention, selecting 3 representative frames.
+Across all examples, our BSA achieves generation quality comparable to full attention without perceptible degradation.
+Sparse attention consistently generates high-quality videos across various scenarios.
 It produces realistic facial expressions and movements (a), preserves fine details and precise alignment in complex scenes (b), faithfully renders textures in high-res landscapes (c), and maintains fidelity in challenging cases with intricate backgrounds and fur textures (d).
-More comparisons and generated videos are included in the supplementary material.
+More comparisons and generated videos are in the Appendix.